Homology Medicines Inc. (FIXX) Shares Rise Despite Market Challenges - News Heater

 Sponsored

-The average price suggested by analysts for FIXX is $7.00, which is $6.02 above the current market price.
-The public float for FIXX is 52.23M, and currently, shorts hold a 0.50% of that float.
-The average trading volume for FIXX on July 14, 2023 was 118.61K shares.
+The average price predicted for Homology Medicines Inc. (FIXX) by analysts is $7.00, which is $5.91 above the current market price.
+The public float for FIXX is 52.23M, and at present, short sellers hold a 0.50% of that float.
+On July 21, 2023, the average trading volume of FIXX was 127.87K shares.

 FIXX’s Market Performance

-FIXX’s stock has seen a 17.20% increase for the week, with a -12.62% drop in the past month and a -1.15% fall in the past quarter.
-The volatility ratio for the week is 6.50%, and the volatility levels for the past 30 days are at 7.34% for Homology Medicines Inc. The simple moving average for the past 20 days is 6.35% for FIXX’s stock, with a -23.58% simple moving average for the past 200 days.
+FIXX’s stock has seen a 11.38% increase for the week, with a 3.81% rise in the past month and a 5.83% gain in the past quarter.
+The volatility ratio for the week is 7.16%, and the volatility levels for the past 30 days are at 7.43% for Homology Medicines Inc. The simple moving average for the past 20 days is 20.64% for FIXX’s stock, with a -13.88% simple moving average for the past 200 days.

 Analysts’ Opinion of FIXX